 The Gardiner Museum is the first stop of an international tour.

-Enjoy wine tasting, live music, hors d’oeuvres by Chef Jamie Kennedy, holiday decorating tips by Michelle Mawby (interior designer and resident design expert on The Marilyn Dennis Show) and museum admission to Twelve Trees of Christmas and The Tsars’ Cabinet – for only $40.
+Enjoy wine tasting, live music, hors d’oeuvres by Chef Jamie Kennedy, holiday decorating tips by Michelle Mawby (interior designer and resident design expert on The Marilyn Dennis Show) and Museum admission to 12 Trees of Christmas and The Tsars’ Cabinet for only $40.

 Speaker: Dr. Karen Kettering, Sotheby’s New York